dertder25t-png/FocusDeck/docs/FocusDeck_Jarvis_Execution_Roadmap.md

    - Build tenant bootstrapping stories in `TenantMembershipService` so onboarding/login tracks a `Tenant`/`UserTenant` pair for every user or device.

 2. **Authentication surfaces**
-   - Wire `/login`, `/register`, `/pair` in the WebApp with PAKE flows and a `ProtectedRoute` wrapper; share the `pake.ts` logic between desktop/mobile to minimize duplication.
+   - Wire `/login`, `/register`, `/pair` in the WebApp with PAKE flows and a `ProtectedRoute` wrapper; share the `pake.ts` logic so the Windows client (and later Android) can reuse it.
-   - Update Desktop `OnboardingWindow` + `KeyProvisioningService` and Mobile provisioning view model to hit the new endpoints and store tenant-scoped tokens.
+   - Update Desktop `OnboardingWindow` + `KeyProvisioningService` to hit the new endpoints and store tenant-scoped tokens.
    - Surface tenant information (name, slug) in the UI status bars/sidebars once authentication succeeds.

 3. **Linux SPA deployment readiness**